TrellixVulnTeam/Bachelor_Arbeit_TD4S/NeuronalNetworks/combined_project/README.md

 Intermediary results are saved and terminating and resuming the evaluation is supported

 (IMPORTANT: this process frequently loads and writes data from and to the filesystem.
 Do not execute any processes that might change the files used by the evaluation, mainly *runtime_quality_map.pkl*, *eval_performance_map.pkl* and the contents of *../models/*.)

+As with model selection, repeating the evaluation requires deletion of the saved log files and pickle dump.
+To do this delete the whole *evaluation\_results* folder as well as the file *eval\_performance\_map.pkl*.

 *plot_evaluation.py* visualizes the results and creates a result table in latex format.